 Now you are starting to get into the weeds a bit.
 Unless you are a veteran do-it-yourself’er, I’d probably call in the pros now and leave this to your local HVAC contractor.
 But if you are interested, your ignition sensor (aka flame sensor) is a safety feature of your furnace that actually tells your furnace whether or not there is a flame in it.
 If you remember from Step 5, your furnace will not turn on if it does not sense an ignition inside of your heat exchanger (what is a furnace heat exchanger?).
 If this sensor gets dirty, however, then it will not function properly and needs to be cleaned.
 Locate your furnace’s flame sensor by looking in your furnace’s operation manual, calling the manufacturer or by running a Google search.
 Then, here is a brief video on how to clean your furnace’s flame sensor.

 Hopefully you were able to get your furnace up and running again, but if you weren’t then unfortunately, it might just be time.
 However, I would definitely consult an HVAC technician before doing so.
-Before doing anything though, make sure that you have the facts you need to not get ripped-off.
-Here’s a short video on how we can help:
+Here’s how to know a fair price when you see one:

 Final Thoughts On When Your Furnace Won’t Turn On